Ptrskay3/PySprint/README.md

 ### Known issues
 * SPP Panel data storage should be rewritten
-* Evaluation methods still performing bad
+* Evaluation methods improvement
-* The data loading AI sometimes produces unexpected results, currently being reviewed.
+* The data loading AI sometimes produces unexpected results
 * There might be unnecessary imports
 * Some buttons has no effect yet.